Learn Ruby with TDD

 • Be confident that you'll be able to start writing robust, well-tested software in Ruby.

-The chapters are presented in a sequence where new Ruby features are introduced and used to create a program.
-The implementation is always driven by tests, reinforcing the TDD cycle.
+The chapters are presented in a sequence where the Ruby features are introduced and used to create a program.
+The implementation is always driven by tests, reinforcing the TDD cycle, and with an Object-Oriented approach.

-You'll notice that the programs we'll code are really simple.
+You'll notice that the first programs are really simple.
 That's intentional.
 The greatest value will be in the way we solve the problems.
-The tools we use, the tests we write, the way we organize our code...
+The thought process, the tools we use, the tests we write, the way we organize our code...

-If I used "real world problems", I would need to spend words explaining the problem's domain and then talk about the techniques.
-That would be lengthy and confusing.
-By keeping the problems simple, I'm sure you'll find a way to adapt the techniques to the "real world problem" you have to solve.
+If I used "real world problems", we would need to spend brain power understanding the problem's domain and then learn the techniques.
+That would be tiresome and confusing.
+By keeping the problems simple, I'm sure you'll find a way to adapt the techniques to the "real world problem" you have at hand.

 Who this is for